 Since our sense of taste works so closely with our sense of smell, the aroma of the coffee you’re brewing is as important as those flavor notes.
 Of course, the flavor notes do make up a huge part of the coffee’s aroma.
-Since the AeroPress can help expand and bring out those flavors, they also fill your nose as you inhale the air around the coffee you’ve just brewed.
+Since the AeroPress brewing method can help expand and bring out those flavors, they also fill your nose as you inhale the air around the coffee you’ve just brewed.
 This enhances those flavors as you drink it, so a fantastic aroma can make your coffee experience that much more tantalizing and delicious.

 Package sizes available

 The most common size for the coffee packages in our reviews is about two pounds.
 This is a good size since it gives you enough beans to last a week or so without you worrying about the freshness of those beans.
 There are other sizes, though, from the small one-pound bag of Death Wish Ground Coffee to large five-pound bags that can supply a whole household of coffee drinkers for long.

 The size you choose depends on how many people you’re supplying with coffee and how much they drink on a normal day.
 Be sure not to go too big or you may lose some of that much-desired flavor from stale beans.
 It’s better to buy more often to keep the freshness of your coffee at its optimal level.

 The features we’ve described above are the main ones to consider when buying your coffee.
 Of course, you may also want to check out a few other details to ensure you’re getting the best AeroPress coffee possible.